wilsonjackson/connect-resource-pipeline/README.md

 with re-use in mind; they're meant to be invoked, piped to, and forgotten.
 As such, reusing a plugin may have unintended side effects.

-To accommodate this, plugins are provided to `preprocess` as `factories`.
+To accommodate this, plugins are provided to `resource-pipeline` as `factories`.
 Normally a factory is just a reference to the plugin function, as above.
 If you need to pass arguments to the plugin, use `bind` like so:

 ```js
 {